farad91/SWE/README.md

 -------------------------------------------------

-Added the options: block, SWE_dimsplit, method and scenario to scons options. block=dimsplit compiles swe_simple with our block implementatio.
+Added the options: block, SWE_dimsplit, method and scenario to scons options. block=dimsplit compiles swe_simple with our block implementation.
-SWE_dimsplit=true compiles with our replacement of swe_simple. method=runTimestep just effects swe_simple and improves performance of our block implementation in this content. for more information see: scons --help
+SWE_dimsplit=true compiles with our replacement of swe_simple.cpp.(requires block=dimsplit).
+method=runTimestep just effects swe_simple and improves performance of our block implementation in this content. for more information see: scons --help

+in folder src/testing there is a scons script to build the unit tests